STATWORX/zero-shot-text-classification/blog.md

 model solves a task it was not explicitly trained on before.
 It is important to understand, that a “task” can be defined in a broader and narrower sense: For example, the [authors of GPT-2 showed that a model trained on language generation can be applied to entirely new downstream tasks like machine translation][2].
-At the same time, it can also mean being able to recognize previously unseen categories in images as shown in the OpenAI [CLIP paper][3].
+At the same time, a narrower definition of task would be to recognize previously unseen categories in images as shown in the OpenAI [CLIP paper][3].

 But what all these approaches have in common is the idea of extrapolation of learned concepts beyond the training regime.
 A powerful concept, because it disentangles the solvability of a task from the availability of (labeled) training data.